MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_game_rule.md

 ### List of Game Rules

-Below are a list of game rules that can be used for the `value` string.
+Below is a list of game rules that can be used for the `value` string.

 >[!Note]
 >`is_game_rule` can also use `subject` and [operator](../Definitions/NestedTables/operator.md) parameters but they are optional.